 But for anyone who knows about tattooing, it's something more.
 In the last few weeks, numerous members of the British tattoo industry have become pissed off with the show for various reasons, and now this feud has arrived at a full-on stand-off.

 "There's always a strong response from the tattooing industry to tattoo shows," explains Paul Taylor, the tattoo artist behind the "Fuck Tattoo Fixers" T-shirts.
 "But this has been different because it's a direct attack on us as a British industry.
-That's how it has come across.
+That's how it's come across.
 I made the T-shirts as a joke, and before I knew it, people wanted them.
 We sold over 100 immediately and now we've inspired a few tribute acts.
 I've seen all different kinds of T-shirts on everyone."

 On Instagram the #fucktattoofixers hashtag is well and truly popping off.

-Calavera explains that there are certain basic codes of conduct that aren't being adhered to.
+Hannah explains that there are certain basic codes of conduct that aren't being adhered to.
 "The checklist I go by before doing a cover-up is: Will I be able to improve the original tattoo?
 Will it look like an original tattoo when it's finished, or a cover-up?
 If I think it's a cover-up then I won't do it.
 Will they be happy with it long-term?
-Because who's to say that after a few weeks they won't go, 'Actually, I've had this huge tattoo in place that I probably would never have got tattooed if I'd had a choice' and then regret it as much as the original?"
+Because who's to say that after a few weeks they won't go, 'Actually, I've had this huge tattoo in place that I probably would never have got tattooed if I'd had a choice,' and then regret it as much as the original?"

 This, she feels, is not being asked on the show.
 Instead of getting a large cover-up, laser removal should be an option.
 Due to the nature of the show's format, this doesn't happen.
 "I think it's a responsibility on our part to make sure we're not just doing something for the sake of it, because then you have added to the number of people who are unhappy with their tattoos," she explains.